-This was originally posted on November 5, 2018 by Kathy Pooler Memoir Writer's Journey November 5, 2018 By Kathy Pooler The Building as Character by Memoirist Marianna Crane “Home is a shelter from storms—all sorts of storms.” —William J. Bennett As a family nurse practitioner, I read Marianna Crane’s memoir … Continue reading The Building as Character
+This was originally posted on November 5, 2018 Memoir Writer's Journey November 5, 2018 By Kathy Pooler The Building as Character by Memoirist Marianna Crane “Home is a shelter from storms—all sorts of storms.” —William J. Bennett As a family nurse practitioner, I read Marianna Crane’s memoir with great interest … Continue reading The Building as Character

 I have three readings scheduled at local books stores in the next few weeks.
 I will send out an e-vite tomorrow.
 It's both a stressful and exciting time.
 I have to remind myself to "have fun."
 The latest review of my book: Chicago Writers Association, Windy City Reviews: Stories From The Tenth Floor Clinic.
 Marianna … Continue reading Countdown to Publication Date: One Week